Learn To Breathe Easier

 Major symptoms of asthma include wheezing (a whistling sound when breathing), shortness of breath, coughing that’s worse at night and early morning, and chest tightness.
 These symptoms arise from reactions that narrow the airways, the tubes that carry air into and out of your lungs.
 When symptoms flare up, it’s called an asthma attack.

-The airways of people with asthma are prone to , which causes the airways to swell and narrow.
+The airways of people with asthma are prone to Heat, swelling, and redness caused by the body’s protective response to injury or infection., which causes the airways to swell and narrow.
 They become extra sensitive to certain substances that are breathed in.
 These are called “triggers.”

 Asthma triggers can worsen inflammation and cause the muscles around the airways to tighten, further shrinking air passages and making it harder to breathe.
 Cells in the airways might also produce excess mucus (a sticky, thick liquid), making the airways even narrower.